All Episodes

 You believe this?

-Sadly I do.
+Sadly, I do.

-We also know that there are also people who can't afford it, uh, cannot pay, and we know this because once we shut the water off, the next day they're paying the bill in full.
+And we know this because once we shut the water off, the next day they're paying the bill in full.

 So we know they can, they just don't.